softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/state-management.md

 Note `MockAuthConsumer` and `tree`.
 Those are two React components we are creating in order to test `AuthProvider`.
 React Testing Library tests against the DOM, so we need a test component that reflects the state we want to test.
 In the `afterEach` block, we use `cleanup` to unmount the component tree created during each test, and make use of Jest's `restoreAllMocks` utility function to restore all our mocks before each test.

-Inside the `initialization` block, add the following code:
+Inside the `initialization` describe block, add the following code:

 ```TypeScript
   ...